IdentityServer/IdentityServer4/docs/topics/mtls.rst

             options.AllowedCertificateTypes = CertificateTypes.All;
         });

+See `here <https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-3.1>`_ for more information on how to configure the certificate handler.

 Next, in the :ref:`IdentityServer options <refOptions>`, enable mutual TLS and configure the scheme of the authentication handler registered in the previous step.